dturvene/ring-buffer/README.md

 All other queue calculations can be derived from those four but I prefer to do the calculation once and store it in a field in the structure:

-* first: the first element in the queue; used to identify the first element to start the queue and the location to wrap to when the last element is processed
+* `first`: the first element in the queue; used to identify the first element to start the queue and the location to wrap to when the last element is processed
-* last: the last element in the queue; used to check when to wrap and as a comparison when dumping the entire array
+* `last`: the last element in the queue; used to check when to wrap and as a comparison when dumping the entire array
-* max: the size of the queue; used to check the counter
+* `max`: the size of the queue; used to check the counter
-* cb: a callback function for debugging; currently just stdout/console print of the queue
+* `cb`: a callback function for debugging; currently just stdout/console print of the queue

 Code